d3ska/d3ska.github.io/_posts/2023-04-27-java-synchronized-vs-volatile.md

     }
 }
 ```
 By declaring the taskCompleted variable as volatile, we ensure that all reads and writes to it happen directly in main memory, and any changes are immediately visible to all threads.
-This ensures proper memory visibility.
+This ensures proper memory visibility but does not protect from race conditions.

 <br>